 Personal Loans that were taken out after February 2011 have a different rule.
-Most unsecured personal loans will fall into this category.
-The regulations enacted now state that anyone can make a partial or full repayment of a personal loan of up to £8,000 per year without being charged a penalty.
+Most unsecured loans for poor credit in the UK will fall into this category.
+The regulations enacted now state that anyone can make a partial or full repayment of a loan of up to £8,000 per year without being charged a penalty.

 An example of how this works is shown below.

 Fee of £90 for going over the overpayments limits of £8,000

 Overpayment totalling £8,000 one year plus a final payment the following year of £1,000

 Fee of £10 for the interest accumalated from the £1,000

 A lender can prove justification for an early redemption fee.
 For example, if loan interest rates are lower now than when the loan was taken out, then they will be losing out.
 This is because when the money is lent out again to a new borrower, the new customer will pay less in interest.
 In this circumstance, a lender may be justified in charging an early redemption fee.